Industrial Noise & Vibration Centre

 Android app narrow band FFT frequency noise analyser

-Why use old fashioned 1/3 octaves that are not good at identifying tones and that throw away so much useful identification and diagnostic information when a smartphone app can provide an accurate evaluation?
+Why use old fashioned 1/3 octaves that are not good at identifying tones and that throw away so much useful identification and diagnostic information when a smartphone FFT app can provide an accurate evaluation?

 There can be no valid excuse to rely on subjective impressions or third octaves when tonal noise may be involved.